 However, some of the candidate sites for the following years have already been made public and Central European countries have some pretty important contenders.
 In 2019, the Czech Republic will present two other sites up for review: the mining cultural landscape of Erzgebirge/Krušnohoří (the natural border seperating Saxony from Bohemia) and Kladruby nad Labem’s stud farms, token of its decades-old horse breeding tradition.
 Poland will defend the application of Krzemionki’s prehistoric flint mines, while Slovakia and Hungary will both contend in the “Frontiers of the Roman Empire” category to showcase their ancient roots.
 Finally, Poland’s Augustów cross-border canal and the Czech Republic’s spas are also part of the 2020 tentative list.

-Central Europe already hosts 42 World Heritage sites
+Central Europe already hosts 42 UNESCO World Heritage sites

 Regardless of which sites will be picked in the coming years, Central European countries already have a lot to show for, with a total of 42 World Heritage sites.